PeterPlucinski/peterplucinski.github.io/_posts/2018-02-03-setting-up-jwt-authentication-with-laravel-and-vue-part-1.md

 ### Testing token generation

 We can now test that token generation is working properly.
 To test I used Postman to send a POST request to `localhost:8000/api/auth/login` with a body made up of a valid email and password.
 You will need to register a valid user before attempting this.
-I used Laravel's tinker to generate create a new instance of a User model in the database.
+I used Laravel's tinker to create a new instance of a User model in the database.

 The response received is below.